 In 1952, the NWA began eliminating any world title claimants amongst its members, and Bowser to take off the pressure, began to call his AWA World Championship the “Eastern Heavyweight” title.
 Only Quebec, under promoter Eddie Quinn, obtained a special waiver to maintain their version of the world championship for the time being.

 Fred Kohler Interviewed by the Justice Department

-The double-cross is a ploy that promoter Fred Kohler later admitted to the Justice Department according to Jim Wilson in his book and points the reader to the Chicago Sun-Times newspaper article, “Wrestling Ends, Then Fight Is On” from May 27, 1950.
+The double-cross is a ploy that promoter Fred Kohler later admitted to the Justice Department according to Jim Wilson in his book and pointed the reader to the Chicago Sun-Times newspaper article, “Wrestling Ends, Then Fight Is On” from May 27th, 1950.

 He confirmed that the double-cross was intended to devalue Don Eagle and to financially try and cripple his rival Schwartz and those who continued to help him despite his complaints to the NWA governing body, “They hurt me, so when I gave them Don Eagle back, he wasn’t worth anything to them.”
 He claims that Al Haft had begged for Don Eagle to get pushed on their TV shows, but once he became a star, Haft tied him up so that it was hard to book Eagle in Kohler’s territory.

 Kohler also admitted that he told Gorgeous George to pin Don Eagle if he could, but doesn’t mention the possibility of the referee being an accomplice, even though his strange halted three count is dubious at best to anyone who watches the match.
 Kohler was asked about the notorious “Chicago Short Count” – a name many fans call the match.
 He claimed in the interview that he had invited the Illinois Athletic Commission to look at the film to time the seconds George had Don Eagle’s shoulders on the mat, and they confirmed that it had been three.